San Fernando, California: Infrastructure

 The Los Angeles County Department of Health Services operates the Pacoima Health Center in Pacoima in Los Angeles, serving the City of San Fernando.

 The City of San Fernando produces, treats, sells and maintains its own water supply.
+The city began the construction of a $11.2 million rainwater infiltration system on the site of San Fernando Regional Park on April 4, 2022, which is meant to protect the Pacoima Wash and, in turn, Los Angeles River from further impurities and to support groundwater recharge for the San Fernando Valley Groundwater Basin, benefiting the city of Los Angeles.
+The new system also reduces the impact of heavy rain in the city, capturing runoff from a 940-acre drainage area including approximately 70% of the city's area.
+The project will be surfaced by a baseball field, as was originally on the site of the project.

 The United States Postal Service operates the San Fernando Post Office.

 Police

 Police services in San Fernando is provided by the San Fernando Police Department.
 The police department has 35 sworn police officers and 25 non-sworn personnel.
 The department is also augmented by 20 sworn reserve police officers.
 In times of need, the police department can deploy a total of 55 sworn police officers.